Yi-Jiahe/virtual-face/readme.md

 The estimations and abstractions extracted from the landmarks are made available to other programs by opening a socket for clients to connect to and request the data from.

-A companion project can be found at []() which makes use of the outputs from this program to control a 3D object in Unity.
+A [companion project](https://github.com/Yi-Jiahe/cv-controller) makes use of the outputs from this program to control a 3D object in Unity.